A heuristic search algorithm for discovering large Condorcet domains: Experiments

 \section{Experiments}

-We developed the algorithm on top of the Condorcet Domain Library (CDL), which provides a range of fast functionalities for Condorcet domain-related calculations \cite*{zhou2023cdl}.
+All our experiments were built on top of the CDL library \citep{zhou2023cdl} which provides a wide range of functionalities for CD-related calculations.
 This library was initially developed to support this work.
-Since its first release, it has grown rapidly into a versatile tool underpinning some existing and ongoing works in this field.
+It has underpinned some research studies \citep{karpov2023set, akello2023condorcet, karpov2024local, markstrom2024arrow} since its initial release due to its flexibility and fast execution speed.
 The fast computation enabled by this library contributes significantly to the success of our algorithm.
-Especially, the \texttt{subset\_states} function it provided, which converts a TRS to its subset states for $n\geq6$ alternatives, facilitates the implementation of our search algorithms.
+Especially, the \texttt{subset\_states} function it provided, which converts a TRS to its subset states for $n\geq6$ alternatives, facilitated the implementation of our search algorithms.

-Our search algorithm found the largest CD for $n=6$ within a second, as shown in Table \ref{tab:size}.
+Our search algorithm found the largest CD for $n=6$ within a second, as shown in Table~\ref{tab:size}.
 As the number of alternatives increased, the time it took to find a large CD skyrocketed not only because the search space was growing exponentially but because more high-value nodes were needed to participate in the search to get good results.
-It is worth noting that our search algorithm has been integrated into the CDL library, and researchers can use the algorithm easily.
-The codes are available at the CDL GitHub repository \footnote{GitHub. \url{https://github.com/sagebei/cdl/tree/main/python}}.
+It is worth noting that this heuristic search algorithm has been integrated into the CDL library.
+The codes are available at the CDL GitHub repository\footnote{GitHub. \url{https://github.com/sagebei/cdl/tree/main/python}}.

-The order of the triples by which they are assigned with a rule is crucial and has a non-negligible impact on the CDs found by our search algorithm.
+On more than nine alternatives, the order of the triples by which they are assigned with a rule is crucial and has a non-negligible impact on the CDs found by our search algorithm.
 A well-chosen ordering helps cut off unfruitful branches at the early search stage.
 To verify this, we developed an approach that selects the next triple to be assigned a rule dynamically, aiming to find the triple among all the unassigned ones that reduce the size of the CD the most once assigned.
 This approach records the size of a partial CD for each unassigned triple when assigned with one of the 4 rules that maximize the size of this partial CD and choose the one with the lowest value.
 Dynamically selecting the next triple gives good results, but it requires a large amount of calculation to access all the unassigned triples, and it is prohibitively expensive to employ this strategy when working on $n\ge8$ alternatives.